 Best Places to Live in Canada for New Residents

-A search for any listing of the best places to live in Canada will display a strong preference for the small and medium cities in south-west Ontario.
+A search for any listing of the best places to live in Canada will display a strong preference for the small and medium cities in southwest Ontario.
 These communities really have the best of both worlds.
 Their position next to the Greater Toronto Area (GTA) means residents have access to Toronto’s attractions and amenities, like festivals, museums, and special events.
 They also benefit from superb infrastructures, like proximity to international airports, bus lines, and commuter trains.
 And they are insulated from Toronto’s high cost of living, congestion, and crime rate.
 However, Ontario is not the only destination to consider!
-There are many excellent options for people planning to move to Canada which are much further afield from as well.
+There are many excellent options for people planning to immigrate to Canada which are much further afield from as well.

 Read: Cost of Living in Canada

 Ottawa tops nearly every list of the best places to live in Canada.
 The capital city of Canada has a desirable blend of a strong, stable economy thanks to a large concentration of government workers.
 Plus, Ottawa has an affordable cost of living, an established arts scene, and excellent healthcare.
 The city has the sixth-highest concentration of doctors’ offices in Canada.
 It also has a respectable mix of general hospitals and specialty institutions, such as the Ottawa Heart Institute.
 Adding to the city’s general sense of good health is access to green space.
 Ottawa residents are in the top 10 in Canada when it comes to walking to work.
 The city has ample walking and biking paths and some commuters even skate or paddle to work via the Rideau Canal.